Rosuav/shed/Jaya-vs-Chandra.md

 "Walls?
 What walls?"
 - Jaya Ballard (Word of Blasting)

+"I asked if they wanted to do things the easy way.
+I meant easy for me."
+- Chandra Nalaar (Chandra's Fury - M13)

+"They started it."
+- Chandra Nalaar (Chandra's Fury - Magic Origins)

 [CENSORED] never believed in using her "inside voice".
 - Chandra Nalaar (Chandra's Outrage)